rolfn/showexpl/README.md

 showexpl
 ========

-The LaTeX package `showexpl' provides a way to typeset LaTeX source code and the related result in the same document.
+The LaTeX package 'showexpl' provides a way to typeset LaTeX source code and the related result in the same document.
 The `listings' package is required.
-See `doc/showexpl-test.tex' for the details.
+See 'doc/showexpl-test.tex' for the details.

 Recommended TDS locations:
 ```